 “I’m hesitant to say anything until I get the forensic results.
 Otherwise, the whole investigation could go in the wrong direction.”

-“You’re right,” Christophe agrees.
+“You’re right,” Christopher agrees.
 “Check the new tattoo for any substances.”

 “I’ve already arranged it,” Caines reports calmly.

-“The woman in the closet,” Christophe turns around.
+“The woman in the closet,” Christopher turns around.
 “Simple strangulation?”

 “According to the initial signs, yes.”